 The more attendees you attract, the better off you are.
 You are investing your energy and money into a webinar after all.
 Additionally, remember that more attendees equal better results.

 There are some days when a webinar is more suitable than others due to people's schedules.
 Choosing the best day (and time) for a webinar will depend on how many people will attend.
 Your webinar can be enhanced in a number of ways to maximize viewing and conversions.
 Let's dive right in and see more about the best days and times to host webinars.

 What are the best days for webinars?

 Why are Monday and Friday not on the list?
-We can only guess the reason, but it is most likely this – on Mondays, people are still adjusting to getting back to work after a relaxing weekend and on Fridays, people are too distracted by the upcoming weekend away from work.
+We can only guess the reason, but it is most likely this – on Mondays, people are still adjusting to getting back to work after a relaxing weekend.
+What's more, Monday is traditionally a day to "catch up" on work, and on Fridays, people are too distracted by the upcoming weekend away from work.
 Hence, the popularity of webinars being conducted on Tuesdays, Wednesdays, and Thursdays.

 But keep in mind, special occasions like national holidays also impact the best days for webinars.
 Don’t schedule your webinar on the Thursday before a long weekend just because it’s a Thursday!

 On the other hand, the worst days to have a webinar are, as you may have already guessed, Saturday and Sunday.
 Don’t go scheduling your webinars on weekends when most of your target audience is relaxing in weekend bliss.